jaybee111/gedepiar/README.md

 # Gedepiar
-A dependency-free Cookie-Banner for managing your website/webapp cookies and external ressources.
+A dependency-free Cookie-Banner for managing your website/webapp cookies and external resources.
 Based on GDPR-Guidelines

 ## Table of contents